oscarstvz/oscar_estevez_fork/README.md

 Actors on the right/bottom side are Driven Actors, or Secondary Actors.
 The interaction is triggered by the application.
 A driven actor provides some functionality needed by the application for implementing the business logic.
 The Secondary Actors are usually Databases, Cloud Services or other systems.

 ### Ports
 Ports are the application boundary, in the picture a port is an edge of the hexagon.
-From the outside world, actors can only interact with the hexagon ports, they shouldnít be able to access the inside of the hexagon.
+From the outside world, actors can only interact with the hexagon ports, they shouldn‚Äôt be able to access the inside of the hexagon.
 Ports are interfaces that the application offers to the outside world for allowing actors interact with the application.

 ### Adapters
 Actors interact with hexagon ports through adapters using a specific technology.
 An adapter is a software component that allows a technology to interact with a port of the hexagon.
 Given a port, there may be an adapter for each desired technology that we want to use.
 Adapters are outside the application.
 A driver adapter uses a driver port interface, converting a specific technology request into a technology agnostic request to a driver port.